cccs-jp/assemblyline_client_scripts/README.md

   --incident_num=123

 Options:
   --url TEXT           The target URL that hosts Assemblyline.  [required] -u, --username TEXT  Your Assemblyline account username.  [required] --apikey TEXT        Your Assemblyline account API key.
-NOTE that this
+NOTE that this API
-                          API key requires read access.  [required]
+                       key requires read access.  [required]

-  --min_score INTEGER     The minimum score for files that we want to query
+  --min_score INTEGER  The minimum score for files that we want to query from
-                          from Assemblyline.
+                       Assemblyline.

-  --incident_num INTEGER  The incident number for each file to be associated
+  --incident_num TEXT  The incident number for each file to be associated
                        with.  [required]

   --help               Show this message and exit.
 ```

 Example Usage: